Michelle Anderson: Academic career

 Anderson was a member of the New York City Bar Association's Task Force on New Lawyers in a Changing Profession.
 She has written on the importance of matching underemployed attorneys with low and moderate-income communities that have great need for legal services they can afford.
 Along with the New York City Bar Association and some of the city's largest law firms, CUNY Law launched the Court Square Law Project in 2016.

 She has been called "one of the legal academy's most perceptive and prolific legal scholars in the area" of sexual assault.
 Anderson's work traces the history and evolution of rape law and contrasts it with the reform surrounding campus sexual assault.
 Her scholarship covers the resistance requirement in rape law, rape shield laws, marital rape laws, the corroboration requirement, prompt complaint requirement, and cautionary instructions in rape law, campus sexual assault codes, the place of prostitution and similar prior sexual history in rape cases, and the legal impact of negative social attitudes toward acquaintance rape victims.
 She has written about sex education's influence on cultural norms of gender in sexuality, the sexual assault of political detainees under South African apartheid, and the traditional constructs of stranger rape and their impact on rape jurisprudence She has also written a new model for how to define rape legally, which focuses on negotiating desires and boundaries.
 In 2015, Anderson engaged in an "Intelligence Squared" debate on campus sexual assault with Jed Rubenfeld, Jeannie Suk, and Stephen Schulhofer.

 Anderson's research has been published in the Yale Law Journal, Boston University Law Review, George Washington Law Review, Hastings Law Journal, Rutgers Law Review, Southern California Law Review, and University of Illinois Law Review.

 President of Brooklyn College

 Anderson became the 10th President of Brooklyn College in August 2016.
-As her first year as president, Anderson invited Bernie Sanders by writing him a letter and telling him to “come home.”
+In her first year as president, Anderson invited Bernie Sanders by writing him a letter and telling him to “come home.”